thosgood/this-weeks-finds/markdown/201-250/week202.md

 So, each term in the final result actually corresponds to a specific tree!
-This is a good example of categorification: when we calculate the coefficient of x^n^ this way, we\'re not just getting the *number* of binary planar trees with n leaves - we\'re getting an actual explicit description of the *set* of such trees.
+This is a good example of categorification: when we calculate the coefficient of x^n this way, we're not just getting the *number* of binary planar trees with n leaves - we're getting an actual explicit description of the *set* of such trees.

-Now, what happens if we take the generating function \|T\|(x) and evaluate it at x = 1?
+Now, what happens if we take the generating function |T|(x) and evaluate it at x = 1?
 On the one hand, we get a divergent series:

     |T|(1) = 1 + 1 + 2 + 5 + 14 + 42 + ...